 The purpose of financial aid is to make up the difference between what you can afford to pay and the actual cost of your education.
 This difference is what we call a student's financial need.
-Financial need can be illustrated by using a formula:
+The amount of financial assistance a student receives is generally determined by the results of the application process and the availability of funds from federal, state, institutional and private sources.
+The final decision as to the types of aid received rests with the Director of Financial Aid.